European Power Trading

 Chapter 4 – Power Trading Markets

-This chapter presents a comprehensive analysis of power trading in the major markets - Germany, France, the Nordic region, the UK, Italy, Spain, and the Netherlands.
+This chapter presents a comprehensive analysis of power trading in the major markets – Germany, France, the Nordic region, the UK, Italy, the Netherlands, and Spain.
 It begins with a big picture profile of total trading volumes in spot and forward markets, followed by summaries of key drivers and trading market “churn factors”.
-The chapter then presents detailed reviews of sector trends, forward market rankings, and the key characteristics of all of the major markets.
+The chapter then presents detailed reviews of sector level developments, forward market rankings, and the key trends in all the major markets.
 Major traders are also profiled.
 The chapter concludes with an analysis of the OTC brokerage sector.

 Chapter 5 – Western European Power Exchanges

 This chapter provides a comprehensive review of the western European power exchange business.
 It begins with a summary of the exchanges and their trading segment coverage.
 An overview of exchanges’ expansion initiatives and mergers and acquisitions follows.
 Next trading volume trends from 2014 to 2018 in all the main trading segments (spot, forward, and OTC clearing) are profiled.
 Reviews of exchange market makers, shareholders, and clearing providers follow.

 Chapter 6 – Eastern European Power Exchanges

 This chapter presents a review of the Eastern European power exchange business.
 It begins with coverage of exchange launches, numbers of participants and market makers.
 Next exchange shareholders, trading systems and clearing providers are profiled.
 A review of spot price trends over the last five years follows.
 It concludes with coverage of trading volumes from 2014 to 2018 in the spot, forward exchange and OTC clearing sectors.